Strategy and Goals

 EU transport is 95% dependent on fossil fuels and accounts for 25% of EU greenhouse gas emissions.

-To reduce EU greenhouse gas emissions from transport-related activities, there are the 2011 Transport White Paper's three key targets to be achieved by 2020 (so-called '20/20/20 targets'):
+The reduction of EU greenhouse gas emissions from transport-related activities, will contribute to the EU Energy and Climate targets for 2020 (so-called '20/20/20 targets'):

 - 20% cut in greenhouse gas emissions;